jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 - Developing new features for MyOptus App
 - Maintaining business as usual (BAU) tasks
-- Working in a squad-tribe Agile development environment
+- Operating in a squad-tribe Agile development environment
-- Developing and updating accessibility features
+- Developing and enhancing accessibility features
 - Reviewing Pull Requests from other iOS developers
 - Setting up and maintaining CI/CD servers for the tribe

 **Achievements:**

-- Raised code quality to a high standard
+- Elevated code quality to a high standard
-- Helped squad achieve KPI targets
+- Aided the squad in achieving KPI targets
 - Automated development processes in CI/CD
 - Achieved 80% unit test coverage
-- Improved user experience design
+- Enhanced user experience design

 ### Aug 2017 - Mar 2018: iOS Team Leader, Thred Pty Ltd